 Given the relatively small area of Faga'alu Bay (0.25 km2), high spatial density data could be collected with a small number of drifters (n = 5) with rapid turn-around.
 Five cruciform drifters were constructed with materials available on-island, adapted from the design of Austin and Atkinson (2004), with a small waterproof housing for a HOLUX M1000 GPS recorder and a float collar to maintain upright orientation (Figure 2a-b).
 The fins of the drifters were approximately 30 cm wide and 18 cm in height, constructed of 1.3 cm diameter PVC with holes drilled to flood the piping.
 The GPS logger was installed in a PVC housing at the top.

-Five drifters were released from five separate launch zones (Figure 1) within a 10 min time frame at the beginning of each deployment.
-Drifter position data was recorded by the GPS logger at 5 s intervals and resampled to 1 min intervals to increase signal-to-noise ratios; speed and direction were calculated using a forward difference scheme on the drifter locations (Davis 1991; MacMahan et al. 2010).
+A total of xx drifter deployements were conducted over a 2 week period (April xx-xx).
+Drifters were released from five separate launch zones (Figure 1) within a 10 minute period at the beginning of each deployment.
+Drifter position was recorded by the GPS logger at 5 s intervals and resampled to 1 min intervals to increase signal-to-noise ratios; speed and direction were calculated using a forward difference scheme on the drifter locations (Davis 1991; MacMahan et al. 2010).
 Drifters were generally allowed to drift until they exited the channel to Pago Pago Bay, but tracks were limited to 1 h for comparisons with simultaneous ADCP data.

 Eulerian Measurements

-Three Nortek Aquadopp 2-MHz acousticcurrent profilers (ADCP) recorded current data at three locations on the reef flat in Faga'alu for one week (YD 47-55, 2014) (Figure 1).
-The ADCPs were deployed on sand or rubble patches amongst the corals, as deep as possible to maintain adequate water levels over the ADCP during low tide (Figure 2c-d).
+Three Nortek Aquadopp 2-MHz acoustic doppler current profilers (ADCP) recorded current data at three locations on the reef flat in Faga'alu for one week (YD 47-55, 2014) (Figure 1).
+The ADCPs were deployed on sand or rubble patches among the corals, as deep as possible to maintain adequate water levels over the ADCP during low tide (Figure 2c-d).
 The ADCPs collected 580 current samples at 2 Hz every 10 min.
+Depth of deployment was xx m (AS1), xx m (AS2),…

 Ancillary Data